awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Inventory ]

-[Inventory Manager](systems-manager-inventory.md) automates the process of collecting software inventory from managed instances\.
-You can use Inventory Manager to gather metadata about applications, files, components, patches, and more on your managed instances\.
+[Inventory](systems-manager-inventory.md) automates the process of collecting software inventory from managed instances\.
+You can use Inventory to gather metadata about applications, files, components, patches, and more on your managed instances\.

 ------
 #### [ Managed Instances ]